Deputy Speaker of the House of Representatives of the Philippines: Speaker pro tempore

 After the Jones Law was enacted to serve as the interim constitution of the Philippines, an elected House of Representatives served as the lower house of the bicameral Congress.
 The House elected Antonio de las Alas as its first speaker pro tempore during the 6th Philippine Legislature.
 The position then became vacant until Quintín Paredes was elected in 1928.
 Jose Zulueta was the last speaker pro tempore before the abolition of Congress in 1935 but was subsequently elected to the same position in the unicameral National Assembly.
 Amendments adopted in 1940 to the 1935 Constitution restored the bicameral legislature the following year, in 1941.

 Prospero Sanidad was elected speaker pro tempore of the reestablished House in the first Commonwealth Congress.
 Shifting leadership between the Nacionalista and Liberal parties in subsequent Congresses led to speakers pro tempore from different parties being elected to the position until 1972.
 Francisco Ortega, a member of the Liberal Party, became the speaker pro tempore after the party gained a majority in the House after the 1946 elections.
 At the start of the 3rd Congress, Daniel Romualdez was elected speaker pro tempore.
 He was succeeded by Constancio Castañeda in the 4th Congress after Jose Laurel Jr. resigned the speakership to run for vice president in the 1957 elections and Romualdez was elected speaker.
 Jose Aldeguer served as the last speaker pro tempore of the House before Congress was dissolved when President Ferdinand Marcos declared martial law and assumed legislative powers.

-The position was revived when the unicameral Batasang Pambansa was established in 1978, with Datu Blah Sinsuat being elected as speaker pro tempore of the Interim Batasan.
+The position was revived when the unicameral Batasang Pambansa, established in 1978, elected Blah T. Sinsuat as speaker pro tempore of the Interim Batasan in November 1981.
 Salipada Pendatun, who had previously served as speaker pro tempore from 1962 to 1965, was reelected to the position in 1984 in the Regular Batasang Pambansa and served until his death in 1985, when he was succeeded by Macacuna Dimaporo.
 The Batasan was later abolished with the signing of Proclamation No. 3 by President Corazon Aquino, known as the “Freedom Constitution.”

+The 1987 Constitution restored the bicameral Congress, with the House of Representatives as its lower chamber.
+Antonio Cuenco and Raul Daza served as speakers pro tempore of the House during the 8th and 9th Congresses, respectively.